Washing machine: Additional features

 A see-through Bosch machine at the IFA 2010 in Berlin shows its internal components.

 In 1976 Servis released the world's first microcontroller operated washing machine, the Servis Selectronic 301.
 In 1980 Hotpoint (UK) were the second manufacturer to produce a microcontroller based washing machine, the first of their top of line Microtronic series, the Hotpoint Microtronic X2000 both used chips from the Texas Instruments TMS1000 family of microcontrollers.

 In the early 1990s, upmarket machines incorporated microcontrollers for the timing process.
 These proved reliable and cost-effective, so many cheaper machines now also incorporate microcontrollers rather than electromechanical timers.
 Since the 2010s, some machines have had touchscreen displays, full-color or color displays, or touch-sensitive control panels.

 In 1991, New Zealand-based company Fisher & Paykel introduced its SmartDrive washing machine line into the Australasian market, before entering the North American market around 1998.
 This line of washing machine uses a computer-controlled system to determine factors such as load size and adjusts the wash cycle to match.
 It also used a mixed system of washing, first with the "Eco-Active" wash, using a low level of recirculated water being sprayed onto the load followed by a more traditional style wash.
 The SmartDrive also included a direct drive brushless DC electric motor, which simplified the bowl and agitator drive by eliminating the gearbox system.
-The SmartDrive series is known for its high spin speeds of upto 1100RPM, excellent wash performance, reliability, and water/energy efficiency.
+The SmartDrive series is known for its high spin speeds of up to 1100RPM, excellent wash performance, reliability, and water/energy efficiency.

 In 1994, Staber Industries released the System 2000 washing machine, which is the only top-loading, horizontal-axis washer to be manufactured in the United States.
 The hexagonal tub spins like a front-loading machine, using only about one-third as much water as conventional top-loaders.
 This factor has led to an Energy Star rating for its high efficiency.
 This type of horizontal-axis washer and dryer (with a circular drum) is often used in Europe, where space is limited, as they can be as thin as 41 cm in width.